- 04 Sep

 Economic Growth

-The UK economic position is that currently it is enjoying modest growth by historical standards.
+The UK's economic position is that currently, it is enjoying modest growth by historical standards.
 Quarterly growth in GDP (Gross Domestic Product - the measure of output from the UK economy) of 0.4% was recorded for Q2 2018.
 1.4% growth is predicted for 2018, with a rise to 1.8% next year.
 So growth, but only at modest levels.
 Within those overall averages, there will of course be businesses at either end of the growth spectrum.
-Those at the fast growth end may have that higher propensity to use services such as factoring.
+Those at the fast growth end may have a higher propensity to use services such as factoring.

-The recent rise in base rate, and the prospect of future base rate rises is likely to keep a lid on growth prospects, as is the current threat of economic uncertainty arising from Brexit.
+The recent rise in base rate and the prospect of future base rate rises are likely to keep a lid on growth prospects, as is the current threat of economic uncertainty arising from Brexit.

 So in an environment of modest economic growth, one might continue to expect to see some growth in the demand for invoice finance services.